Bristol Palin Scores Huge Salary For Joining The Cast Of ‘Teen Mom OG’

 “Bristol came in hoping for a very big payday, and really thought she could and would get $500,000.
 None of the Teen Mom’s, even Farrah, made close to that when they first started or even now.”

-Palin is set to replace Farrah Abraham, who has appeared on the show since the beginning, but was recently let go from the show after MTV producers told her that she would have to choose between her career in the adult film industry and appearing on Teen Mom OG.
+Palin is set to replace Farrah Abraham, who has appeared on the show since the beginning but was recently let go after MTV producers told her that she would have to choose between her career in the adult film industry and appearing on Teen Mom OG.
 As fans know, Abraham ended up quitting the show to pursue her adult film career instead.

 Palin’s three children — 9-year-old Tripp, 2-year-old Sailor, and 14-month-old Atlee are set to appear in the show alongside their mother.
 It’s also expected that Bristol’s parents, Todd and Sarah, will make an appearance on a few episodes of the show.